JoinColony/colonyNetwork/docs/_Interface_IReputationMiningCycle.md

 ### `resetWindow`

-Resets the timestamp that the submission window opens to `now`
+Resets the timestamp that the submission window opens to `now`.

-*Note: only allowed to be called by ColonyNetwork*
+*Note: only allowed to be called by ColonyNetwork.*